-One of the two world-famous towns frequently visited in Avignon, Les Baux-de-Provence is a picturesque, well positioned town which is proud of it’s long history and has earned recognition as France’s most beautiful village.
-The town sits on a U-shaped rock formation and within the town are castle ruins, cathedrals, museums and well-preserved medieval homes.
+One of the two world-famous towns frequently visited in Avignon is Les Baux-de-Provence.
+It is a picturesque, well positioned town which is proud of it’s long history.
+It has earned recognition as France’s most beautiful village.
+The town sits on a U-shaped rock formation.
+The town features castle ruins, cathedrals, museums and well-preserved medieval homes.

 The Musee De La Lavande (The Lavander Museum )

-A lot of tours are arranged to visit the Musee De la Lavande from Avignon as it has become a favorite destination for visitors from all over the world.
-Provence has other wonderful lavader fields in other districts and departments.
+A lot of tours are arranged to visit the Musee De la Lavande from Avignon.
+It has become a favorite destination for visitors from all over the world.
+Provence has other wonderful lavander fields in other districts and departments.

 Copyright © Travellistics.com

 Charles is selling most of his valuable domain names.